ekilah/ekilah.github.io/posts/utility-types-in-typescript.md

 ## ...and many more!

-This post is already too long, so we'll leave [the rest](https://github.com/microsoft/TypeScript/blob/5142e37f2d2af3e1b4d071f82d58097f516cef1b/lib/lib.es5.d.ts#L1468-L1561) for you to explore on your own. `Record`, `Parameters`, and `ReturnType` are some good ones to familiarize yourself with too, if you want a place to start!
+We'll leave [the rest](https://github.com/microsoft/TypeScript/blob/5142e37f2d2af3e1b4d071f82d58097f516cef1b/lib/lib.es5.d.ts#L1468-L1561) for you to explore on your own. `Record`, `Parameters`, and `ReturnType` are some good ones to familiarize yourself with too, if you want a place to start!

 ## Make your own

 Using TS's built-in utility types, you can construct your own utility types that are either easier to reuse, have nicer names, or do more specific things you find useful.
 The main challenge, in my opinion, is mastering the relatively odd syntax TS uses to define them.
 Following the built-in types, and some great open-source resources, is my best recommendation for getting used to these!

-Speaking of open-source resources, here are some links for you to explore on your own, when you're ready for more advanced utility types:
+Speaking of open-source resources, here are some links for you to explore, when you're ready for more advanced utility types:

 - [type-zoo](https://github.com/pelotom/type-zoo)
 	- Mostly simple utility types that could/should be included with TS itself